 A close competitor is the Kuat NV 2.0., which is fully loaded but slightly more expensive.
 If you often make repairs and adjustments away from home, the NV's built-in repair stand makes it worth the splurge.

-Do You Need a Special Bike Rack for Electric Bikes?
+Do eBikes Need Special Bike Racks?

 Platform hitch racks disperse weight evenly and can simply hold bigger bikes than most other carriers, including SUV bike racks.
 It's also much easier to add and remove an eBike from a platform hitch rack.